sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 evaluate, run the *F*-test in which the alternative hypothesis corresponds to the full ANOVA model as specified by the user, and the null model just deletes that one term that you’re testing.
-For instance, in the coffee example, in which our full model was ``babble ~ sugar + milk + sugar * milk``, the test for a main effect of ``sugar`` would correspond to a comparison between the following two
+For instance, in the example from the |coffee|_ data set, in which our full model was ``babble ~ sugar + milk + sugar * milk``, the test for a main effect of ``sugar`` would correspond to a comparison between the following two
 models: